-Perfect Photo Suite 6 review
+Perfect Photo Suite 6 full review

 Perfect Photo Suite is an image-editing toolbox that can be installed as a plug-in to Lightroom, Aperture, Photoshop and Photoshop Elements, or used as a standalone application.
 We’re looking at the Photoshop plug-in, available as a pop-up dialog via the Automate menu (clicking Apply at any time closes the onOne dialog and returns you to Photoshop).